 “Every single call you get in a given day could be about something completely different,” Laura said.
 “It can be intimidating, but it’s really about asking the right questions to understand what the person is calling about.
 If you can answer their question during the call, then that’s great.
 But if not, you can either have them call back after you do a little more research, or you can put together a letter to send to them.”

 For issues requiring follow-up, Root & Rebound uses an intake form to collect the caller’s information and any key details about their situation.
 Everything gets recorded in Clio, and the attorney taking the call is responsible for any follow-up required.
 So far, she estimates that over 1,700 unique hotline matters have been logged in Clio.

 “I really see the hotline as a lifeline to people to help them get clarification on any issues, and to get access to information,” Laura said.
 “We really want to be here to help people get the information that they need to be able to hit the ground running when they get released.”

 3. Educating communities with guides and training programs

 In addition to providing resources for former inmates, Root & Rebound also provides community resources and training sessions to make reentry a smoother process for everyone involved.

 For example, there’s the California Employers’ Fair Chance Hiring Toolkit to help employers explore how to give opportunities to people with records.
-There’s also the Family & Children Toolkit (two versions: One for people in reentry and one for their families and loved ones) geared towards helping both groups create a plan for reentry.

 Its online training hub provides programs to those in reentry, their loved ones, and professionals working with those in reentry.